dtcenter/METplus/docs/Users_Guide/glossary.rst

    OBS_SERIES_ANALYSIS_INPUT_FILE_LIST
-     Specifies an explicit path to a file list file to pass into series_analysis with the -fcst argument.
+     Specifies an explicit path to a file list file to pass into series_analysis with the -obs argument.
 If set, :term:`FCST_SERIES_ANALYSIS_INPUT_FILE_LIST` must also be set and
      :term:`OBS_SERIES_ANALYSIS_INPUT_TEMPLATE` and
      :term:`OBS_SERIES_ANALYSIS_INPUT_DIR` are ignored.